 |

-to a new sky position show that Dream has unmatched stiffness;
+later at the same location to show that Dream has unmatched stiffness;

 no focus shift due to sky location (slew to and immediately image)

 and no settling affect either.
-Because of the high stiffness
+Because of Dream's market-leading

-and athermal nature of Dream's carbon fiber structures and zeroDELTA lightweight
+high stiffness and athermal nature of our carbon fiber mirror

-mirrors, our opto-mechanical systems are at the cutting edge
+lightweight mirrors, our opto-mechanical systems are at the cutting

 |